 The Calvalry of Wo”

 Her backbone may be her poetry but female friendship gives her an outlet.
-When Emily first meets Vinnie’s friend Vryling Buffum, like the best first meetings between women who just know they’ll get on they’re instantly talking about the most intimate, important things: the bullying Emily endured at school, heaven (Vryling thinks it will be an anticlimax) and hell, laced through with sheer enjoyment at their conversation.
+When Emily first meets Vinnie’s friend Vryling Buffum, like the best first meetings between women who just know they’ll get on they’re instantly talking about the most intimate, important things: the bullying Emily endured at school, heaven and hell, laced through with sheer enjoyment at their conversation.

 Most films have a sidekick who could easily take over, and were it not for Nixon’s bold performance as the staunch Emily, Bailey’s Vryling could have done just that.
 Vryling is funny and clever and can certainly hold her own in her three-way conversations with the Dickinson sisters.

 But the poet remains central, anchored in her beliefs from an early age and exuding firmness more than kindness, unconcerned about likability.
-Thankfully in Nixon’s hands Emily is far from one-dimensional.
+Thankfully in Nixon’s hands Emily is always multi-dimensional.
 She’s confident in the face of convention when it comes to her writing, her relationship with god and her intelligence, but lacks it in her views of her own lovableness and attractiveness, which convention promotes as being so vital.